The Baby J Ladley Pediatric Brain Tumor Fund: A Legacy of Love

 With Dr. Peters’ expertise and the support of the Baby J Ladley Pediatric Brain Tumor Fund, Levine Children’s Hospital is newly-equipped to begin developing a specialized clinic for addressing the needs of brain tumor patients, including pre- and post-surgical evaluations, cognitive rehabilitation, parent support, and much more.

 Advancing Clinical Research

-All ornaments purchased and direct donations support the Pediatric Neuro-Oncology Program at Levine Children’s Hospital.
-Donations help to advance brain tumor research, education, and training for Levine Children’s healthcare providers, and provide salary support nurse practitioners and nurse navigators.
+All ornaments purchased and direct donations support the Pediatric Neuro-Oncology program at Levine Children’s Hospital.
+Donations help to advance brain tumor research, education, and training for Levine Children’s healthcare providers.